 THIS DAY IN HISTORY

-It was a tough night for the Mets on this day in 1993 when Vince Carter throws a cherry bomb at Dodger fans, injuring three, while pitcher Anthony Young loses a record 27 straight games.
+It was a tough night for the Mets on this day in 1993 when Vince Coleman threw a cherry bomb at Dodger fans, injuring three, while pitcher Anthony Young lost again, a record 27 straight games.

 WORD OF THE DAY

-Example: If all these drivers would just put down their damn phones and festinate, I may get to work on time this morning.
+Example: If all these drivers would just put down their damn phones and festinate, I may get to work this morning.

 WEATHER IN A WORD